PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 plt.savefig(fname="outputs/Combined Scatter Plots - Pairs of Variables")
 ```
-- As part of this project's requirements, a total number of 6 plots have been produced, all saved as the default .png file in the *outputs* folder.
+- As part of this project's requirements, a total number of 7 plots have been produced, all saved as the default .png file in the *outputs* folder.
     - Sepal Length histogram.png
     - Sepal Width histogram.png
     - Petal Length histogram.png
     - Petal Width histogram.png
+    - Combined Histograms.png
     - Scatter Plots - Pairs of Variables.png
     - Combined Scatter Plots - Pairs of Variables.png